luzny274/PhaseVortexGen_iSCAT/README.md

 ### convert.exe
 When running this program, you will be asked to input the path of the image you want to convert, the image \<number\> and the output image resolution.
 Then a file called image\<number\>.h gets created, containing drawing instructions for the arduino, according to the settings set in the "settings.txt" file.

-The resolution of the output image must always be lower than 128x128.
+The resolution of the output image must always be lower or equal than 128x128.

 ### amp_control_fast.ino
 This program includes a file image1.h and is compiled and uploaded into the arduino, which then draws the image using the deflectors.